Introduction

 · Brief History and Prevalence

-• Asbestos siding became a staple in home construction due to its fire-resistant qualities, remaining prevalent until the late 1970s.
+- Asbestos siding became popular in home construction for its fire-resistant qualities and was widely used until the late 1970s.

-• As a result, numerous older homes still contain this material, which often surfaces as a concern during real estate transactions.
+- As a result, many older homes still contain this material, which can raise concerns during real estate transactions.

 · Health Risks and Removal Costs

-• The inhalation of asbestos fibers poses severe health risks, including various lung diseases and cancers, leading to stringent regulations regarding its management and removal.
+- Inhaling asbestos fibers can lead to serious health issues, including lung diseases and cancers.
+This has led to strict regulations on its management and removal.

-• Consequently, the financial burden of safely removing or encapsulating asbestos siding can be considerable, impacting lenders’ financing decisions.
+- As a result, the financial burden of safely removing or encapsulating asbestos siding can be significant, affecting lenders’ financing decisions.

 The Impact of Financing a Home